S I L V E R T H O U G H T : S U B M I S S I O N S: O N L I N E D I V I S I O N

 G E N E R A L S U B M I S S I O N G U I D E L I N E S

-For seven years, Silverthought's online division has provided a venue for writers of speculative fiction to showcase their works.
+Since 2001, Silverthought's online division has provided a venue for writers of speculative fiction to showcase their works.
 Whether you are an established writer or a first-timer, if you would like your work to appear on ST Online, please carefully review these submission guidelines.

 CONTACT: